 Week 13+: Maintenance and Personalization

 Continue the 3× weekly protocol indefinitely.
-Longevity benefits persist only with consistency [PMID 25881035].
+Longevity benefits persist only with consistency.
 If you plateau, consider cycling in different temperatures (vary between 160–180°F), adding contrast therapy, or pairing with HBOT on non-sauna days.

 See our guide on How HBOT Complements Sauna and Recovery for integration strategies.

-Dr. Swet Chaudhari, MD, recommends that members over 50, those with baseline cardiovascular disease, hypertension, or metabolic syndrome, and GLP-1 patients obtain a pre-sauna cardiovascular assessment.
-A simple conversation with Dr. Chaudhari during a complimentary cellular health consultation can identify contraindications and personalize your protocol.
+Dr. Swet Chaudhari, MD — at Elite Aesthetic MD, the independent practice located inside WEF — recommends that members over 50, those with baseline cardiovascular disease, hypertension, or metabolic syndrome, and GLP-1 members obtain a pre-sauna cardiovascular assessment.
+A conversation with Dr. Chaudhari at his independent practice can help identify contraindications and personalize your protocol.

 Additionally, Dr. Chaudhari's guidance on combining sauna with our other modalities—HBOT, IV therapy, cryotherapy, PEMF—ensures you're building a longevity stack that's synergistic and safe.